dfouhey/caffe64/Readme.md

 are that (1) some i/o procedures (e.g., `printInt`) save `rdi` as a convenience for repeated calls and (2) we ignore all stack alignment stuff.

-**Q.** Can I compile this against some C thing?

-**A.** You probably need

 ## Contributor List

 * David Fouhey wrote caffe64 and the demos.
-* Daniel Maturana PEP8ified a hacky script that downloaded MNIST and contributed a large dataset of paper titles that appear in the `char` demo.
+* Daniel Maturana made MNIST download way better and contributed a large dataset of paper titles that appear in the `char` demo.
 * Your name can be here!